 - Dust and vacuum your home daily

 - Do not let dogs enter your bedroom.
 This is because they will leave dander on mattresses, carpets and wooden surfaces.
-For this reason, consider getting your dog her own bed.
+Consequently, you should consider getting your dog her own bed.

 - Use air purifiers/ filters in your home.
 These catch up to 99% of allergens.

 - Regularly groom your dogs.
-Regular brushing helps to reduce amount of shedding by enabling the dog to maintain a healthy coat
+Regular brushing helps to reduce amount of shedding thereby enabling the dog to maintain a healthy coat!

 - Regularly bathe your dog using dog shampoo.
 Your canine friend will be clean and smell great!